 The converter is a free utility that we provide that will (probably) convert your MYOB or AccountEdge data into a MoneyWorks file!
 Simply run the converter, choose your MYOB file, set a couple of parameters, and a new MoneyWorks data file will be created with most of your vital accounting information in it (at least that is the theory).

-- Transfer up to two years of financial balances (the limit in MYOB)
+- Transfer up to six years of financial balances (the limit in MYOB)

 - Transfer your card file into the MoneyWorks Names list